 Ukraine (UKR) - 11

-As Russia’s close neighbors, athletes from the Ukraine are no more innocent.
+Russia’s close neighbors, the Ukraine, have also had medals stripped for doping.
 Among others, track and field athletes from this country lost three medals from the 2008 and 2012 summer Olympic Games, respectively.

-The mighty Ukranian weightlifter, Oleksiy Torokhtiy, also had his gold medal stripped in 2012 due to his use of the banned steroid, turinabol.
+The mighty Ukrainian weightlifter, Oleksiy Torokhtiy, also had his gold medal stripped in 2012 due to his use of the banned steroid, Turinabol.

-In total, athletes from Ukraine have had eleven Olympic medals stripped.
+In total, athletes from Ukraine have had 11 Olympic medals stripped.

 Belarus (BLR) - 11